kanbanyte/sepa/assessments/sadrr.md

 It has a reach of 850mm and can deliver a maximum payload of 5kg (Universal Robots).
 With these constraints the application domain for the system is limited to pick and place tasks involving relatively small components in a relatively small environment.
+As the software solution is only concerned with sending control commands to the UR5e robotic arm, it is not necessarlirly limited to the same application domain.
-The software solution could be applied to a larger or smaller robotic arm, if its controls are similar to the UR5e in order to complete tasks outside of the current application domain.
+The software solution could be applied to a larger or smaller robotic arm, if its controls are similar to the UR5e in order to complete tasks outside of the UR53 robtotic arm's application domain.

 Overall, the program's objective is to boost productivity and efficiency while lowering the demand for human intervention in industrial operations.